danbz/aesthetic-programming/source/0-Preface/readme.md

 [^papert]: A concept was first formulated by mathematician, computer scientist, and educator Seymour Papert who was a MIT Professor and created a design principle for a programming language called Logo.
 See Seymour Papert, Mindstorms: Children, Computers, and Powerful Ideas (New York, NY: Basic Books, 1980)

-[^decolonial]: Syed Mustafa Ali, A Brief Introduction to Decolonial Computing, XRDS: Crossroads, The ACM Magazine for Students, 22(4) (2016): 16–21.
+[^decolonial]: See, for instance, Syed Mustafa Ali's A Brief Introduction to Decolonial Computing, XRDS: Crossroads, The ACM Magazine for Students, 22(4) (2016): 16–21.